Pupil Premium Funding

 As a school, we decide how the Pupil Premium is allocated and we are accountable for the use of the funds.
 We have a responsibility to report on the progress of children receiving Pupil Premium and demonstrate how we are using the grant to have a positive impact.

-- We arrange appropriate provision for children from vulnerable groups and for those who may be socially disadvantaged, to ensure that their needs are accurately assessed and met.
+We arrange appropriate provisions for children from vulnerable groups and for those who may be socially disadvantaged, to ensure that their needs are accurately assessed and met.

 The Government believes that head teachers and school leaders should decide how to use the Pupil Premium.
 They are held accountable for the decisions they make through:

 - the performance tables show the performance of disadvantaged pupils compared with their peers

 - the new Ofsted inspection framework, under which inspectors focus on the attainment of pupil groups, in particular those who attract the Pupil Premium

 - the reports for parents that schools have to publish online.
 Our Pupil Premium evaluations are available for download via the links at the bottom of this page.